 Students in the middle school language arts program become proficient in formal writing such as persuasive, narrative, and expository essay writing.
 Students in seventh and eighth grade complete a research paper and learn the basic skills of gathering research, analyzing it, and writing a research paper using primary and secondary sources in preparation for high school.

 Literature for 6th, 7th, and 8th grade students is mainly studied through lively class discussions, as well as in-depth written reflections.
 Students in these grades will work to understand the plot, characters, setting, themes, and literary devices of the literature being read.
 In addition, they will also be asked to analyze works of literature by reading in-between the lines.
 These works include fiction, short stories, non-fiction, drama, and poetry.
-A sample of literature spanning the 6th to 8th grade curriculum include:

 In addition to these works, students will also be reading selections from their literature anthologies and the Junior Great Books series.
 These collections will introduce students to the works of authors including O. Henry, Edgar Allan Poe, Ray Bradbury, and Anne Frank.
 Students will also study historical issues, as well as make modern day connections to the literature they are reading.

 A sample of a 7th grade unit is one that focuses on early colonial life in New England.
 The novel that accompanies this unit is The Witch of Blackbird Pond by Elizabeth George Speare.
 This work of historical fiction introduces students to the period of time leading up The Salem Witch Trials.
 In addition to discovering ways to relate to the book’s themes, students will also examine the daily life in this region during the 1600s.
 Students will strive to make modern day connections to the hysteria of 1692, as well as study why events of the past are still so significant in our world today.